praveenVnktsh/Bayesian-Matting/input.md

-# Probability and Random Processes - Assignment 3
+## Probability and Random Processes - Assignment 3
-## Bayesian Matting
+### Bayesian Matting
 ###### Praveen Venkatesh
 ###### 18110127

-## Explanation - Algorithm
+Link to Github repository - https://github.com/praveenVnktsh/Bayesian-Matting
+Relevant files have been included as part of the submission as well.

+### Implementation - Explanation

 Here, we use a Bayesian Framework in order to achieve the problem of Natural Image Matting.
 The Image matting equation says that the observed colour is a linear combination of the foreground and background colors, weighted by $\alpha$ and $1-\alpha$ respectively, where $\alpha$ is a opacity matte that is unique for each pixel in the image.
 Here, we utilize a Bayesian Framework in order to find the best values of $\alpha$ for each pixel.
 Here is an explanation of the algorithm.
 We are given an input image as well as a trimap that indicates regions which belong surely to the background, surely to the foreground, and a gray area that we need to determine the values of opacity for: